 Madera Wrongful Death Lawyer

 As a Madera wrongful death lawyer, I have seen clients torn apart by the grief they feel when a loved one dies unexpectedly.
 I understand the sense of loss they feel and do my utmost to help them resolve issues surrounding the person's death.
 I work with my clients to give them justice for their loved one's wrongful death.
-My staff and I believe in and display compassion while using our legal skills to help each and every family move through this difficult time.What Is Grief
+My staff and I believe in and display compassion while using our legal skills to help each family move through this difficult time.What Is Grief

 Grief after the death of a loved one is the deep sorrow we feel when someone close to us dies.
 It is often an overwhelming emotion and can cause the grieving person to feel numb and distanced from others and their daily lives.
-While this emotion is universal, it is, at the same time, personal and unique.
+While this emotion is universal, it is personal and unique at the same time.
 Everyone deals with grief in their own way.
 This feeling can persist for months or years as the family members try to cope.

-For the most part, while in the throes of the emotion, dealing with the cause of the person's death is not even the grieving person's first thought.
+For the most part, while in the throes of emotion, dealing with the cause of the person's death is not even the grieving person's first thought.
 Instead, they ask themselves how this could have happened and what they could have done to prevent it.
 Overall, the grieving person should realize that grief has a process all its own, one they cannot control.
 There are stages of grief that happen in their own time.Stages of Grief

 There are five stages of grief, as described in the Kübler-Ross model.
 They begin with denial and move to anger, bargaining, depression, and acceptance.
 The length of each stage may vary depending on the individual, and some may overlap.Madera Wrongful Death Lawyer - Seeking Justice for Clients